A Voxel Graph CNN for Object Classification with Event Cameras: Related Work

-Instead of designing event point-based methods, another branch of solutions integrates event signals into frame-wise 2D representations to directly adopt traditional CNN architectures for event data.
-Particularly, Maqueda $et$ $al.$ \cite{maqueda2018event} embed events within a time window to two channels based on the polarity.
-Zhu $et$ $al.$ \cite{zhu2018ev} integrate events into a four-channel grid by concerning both the polarity and spike time.
-Besides, Zhu $et$ $al.$ \cite{zihao2018unsupervised} discretize 3D event streams into several temporal bins to reduce the loss of spatio-temporal information.
+(i) Frame-based method: integrating event signals into frame-wise 2D representations to directly adopt 2D CNNs for event data.
+For example, studies such as \cite{maqueda2018event, zhu2018ev, zihao2018unsupervised, 9116961, mvfnet, messikommer2020event} accumulating event points along the time axis to frames \textit{w.r.t} events' polarities, locations and timestamps.
 To adaptively embed events to frames, \cite{gehrig2019end} and \cite{Cannici_2020_ECCV} introduce learnable neural blocks to weigh the importance of each event in the frame.
-Moreover, a speed invariant kernel is introduced by \cite{9116961} to avoid the interference from deformation of spatial semantics resulted from motion.
-Approaches proposed in \cite{ev2vid, Gehrig_2020_CVPR, Hu_2020_Graft, evkdnet} tend to improve models' performance by utilizing additional data sources.
-A two-branch fusion network is recently proposed in \cite{mvfnet} to capture spatio-temporal messages from multiple views.
+Besides, The success of methods \cite{ev2vid, Gehrig_2020_CVPR, Hu_2020_Graft, evkdnet, Wang_2021_CVPR} in knowledge transfer also benefits from the frame-based representation.
 While these frame-based methods achieve encouraging performance on event-based classification, the conversion from sparse points to dense 2D maps introduces much redundant information \cite{mitrokhin2020learning}.
-As a result, they typically require heavy-weight models to extract discriminative features, limiting the potential of event cameras on mobile or wearable applications.
+As a result, they typically require heavy-weight models to extract high-level features, limiting the potential of event cameras on mobile or wearable applications.